 The following sources of carbon absorption will count towards our carbon zero goal:

-Grassland We will maintain the amount of grassland the Council owns and operates.

-Forest / woodland We will increase the amount of forestland and woodland the Council owns and operates.
+Grassland We will maintain the amount of grassland the Council owns and Forest / woodland operates.
+We will increase the amount of forestland and woodland the Council owns and operates.

 Supply Chain